Olegshipu95/ShipOS/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Mark completed items with an 'x' -->

-- [ ] My code follows the ShipOS code style guidelines
+- [ ] My code follows the untitled-os code style guidelines
 - [ ] I have formatted my code using `./scripts/format_code.sh`
 - [ ] I have read and signed the [Contributor Assignment Agreement](CONTRIBUTOR_ASSIGNMENT.md)
 - [ ] I have updated documentation if necessary